 In most situations where a person gets injured during an accident, filing a claim or suing for damages is a legal right.
-However, the circumstances are more complicated when it comes to a school bus accident injury.
+However, the circumstances are more complicated regarding a school bus accident injury.
+An Atlanta school bus accident lawyer can help you understand the legal process.

 School Districts Are Difficult to Sue

-School districts are state agencies, which provide them with some degree of special legal protection.
-The 1992 Georgia Tort Claims Act provided an exception, allowing for the filing of personal injury lawsuits against the state of Georgia, but with a shorter statute of limitations and a cap on damages according to the Official Code of Georgia Annotated (OCGA) §50-21-29.
+School districts are state agencies that provide them with special legal protection.
+The 1992 Georgia Tort Claims Act provided an exception, allowing for filing personal injury lawsuits against the state of Georgia, but with a shorter statute of limitations and a cap on damages according to the Official Code of Georgia Annotated (OCGA) §50-21-29.

 However, the Tort Claims Act exempts governmental entities, including school districts, in this situation.
 So, since a school district is a government entity, you will have a tough time suing unless the district agrees to the lawsuit or a specific Georgia law statute allows it.

-That being said, you may be able to sue outright if your child got hurt on a school bus.
+You can sue outright for negligence if your child got hurt on a school bus.
 Despite exceptions, school districts might still be liable depending on how much insurance the school’s county carries for accidents.

 Get the strong arm